codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-Google-Play-Errors.md

    - This error is possible when your version or version code is the same as the apk/aab already uploaded on google play.

 ##### Your scoped storage permission declaration needs to be updated
-   - It looks like Google has made updates that required you to declare your [storage permissions](https://developer.android.com/about/versions/11/privacy/storagehttps://www.xda-developers.com/android-11-all-files-access-permission-form/)
+   - Google requires you to declare your [storage permissions](https://developer.android.com/about/versions/11/privacy/storagehttps://www.xda-developers.com/android-11-all-files-access-permission-form/)
    - You will have to update your app accordingly to be able to publish to Google Play Store.

 ##### Package not found: com.xxxxx.app